dustsigns/lecture-demos/affine_transformations/rotation2d_readme.md

 **Author**: Andreas Unterweger

-**Status**: Near-complete (internal bugs unfixed)
+**Status**: Complete

 Overview
 --------

 ![Screenshot](../screenshots/rotation2d.png)

-Rotating a point (illustrated by an arrow in the *2-D rotation around origin* window) around the origin is a building block for more complex affine coordinate transformations.
+Rotating a point (illustrated by an arrow in the *2-D rotation around the origin* window) around the origin is a building block for more complex affine coordinate transformations.
 Objects, e.g., a whole letter, can be rotated by rotating all the points they consist of individually.

 Usage
 -----

-Change the angle of rotation (see parameters below) to see the position of the rotated letter A (white) change compared to the original letter's (semi-transparent grey).
+Change the angle of rotation (see parameters below) to see the position of the rotated letter A (white) change compared to the original letter's (semi-transparent).
 Observe that the distance between each point of the letter and the origin of the coordinate system (where the red and blue lines meet) does not change.

 ![Screenshot after rotating the letter around the origin](../screenshots/rotation2d_135.png)